peterhinch/micropython-async/TUTORIAL.md

 and easier to read and maintain.

 It facilitates a style of programming based on the concept of routines offering the illusion of running concurrently.
+They do this by periodically passing control to the scheduler which will allow another routine waiting for execution to run - until it in turn yields control.
 This can simplify the process of interacting with physical devices.
 Consider the task of reading 12 push-buttons.
 Mechanical switches such as buttons suffer from contact bounce.
 This means that several rapidly repeating transitions can occur when the button